How to find your lost Android, iPhone, or other smartphone

 How to find a lost Android phone

-Android not only offers Google’s own service for finding and managing your device remotely, but also a number of third-party apps designed for finding your smartphone.
-The easiest to use is Android Device Manager, which is built directly into your Android smartphone through Google Play Services — it can also be used in a browser, or downloaded from the Google Play Store.
+Android not only offers Google’s proprietary service for finding and managing your device remotely, but also a number of third-party apps designed for finding your smartphone.
+The easiest to use is Find My Device, which is built directly into your Android smartphone through Google Play Services — it can also be used in a browser or downloaded from the Google Play Store.
 Most devices running Android 2.3 or later should be able to use this feature.
-It’s as easy as searching “Where is my phone” in Google to start looking for your smartphone.
-We’ve previously written about Device Manager and its ability to call you, set up a new password, make your phone ring, and the variety of other functions it uses to notify someone.
-While you can configure Android Device Manager ahead of time, the service should be available in the event you lose or misplace your phone.
+Using the feature is as easy as searching “Where is my phone” in Google, which will prompt the service to start looking for your smartphone.
+We’ve previously written about Find My Device and its ability to call you, set up a new password, and make your phone ring from afar, along with the variety of other functions it uses for notification purposes.
+While you can configure Find My Device ahead of time, the service should be available in the event you lose or misplace your phone.
 It will use Wi-Fi or GPS to help you hunt down your device.

+To verify your Android smartphone has the Find My Device feature turned on, go to Settings > Google > Security and make sure Remotely locate this device and Allow remote lock and erase are turned on in the Android Device Manager section.

 If you can’t find your smartphone, you can always wipe it to prevent sensitive information from getting into the wrong hands.
 Your device will need an internet connection, however, and enough juice to communicate with you.
+In Android 5.0 Lollipop, Google also introduced Factory Reset Protection (FRP).
+It’s designed to prevent would-be thieves from being able to steal your phone, wipe it, and then use it or sell it.
+If you factory reset a phone with FRP enabled and try to set it up as a new device, you’ll be prompted to enter the user name and password for the last Google account that was registered on the device, and if you can’t, the phone will remain locked.

-There are also third-party apps that you can install to help find your phone.
-Cerberus Anti-theft is a great app that can be installed remotely to get even more information regarding the whereabouts of your phone.
-It provides a number of additional features, such as more granular control on how you track your device, screenshots of what your device is doing, photos from the camera to possibly catch the would-be thief, and other, more detailed notifications that Android Device Manager doesn’t offer.
+There are also third-party apps that you can install to help you find your phone.
+Cerberus Anti-theft is a great app that can be installed remotely, allowing you to obtain more information regarding the whereabouts of your phone.
+It provides a number of additional features, such as more granular control on how you track your device, screenshots of what your device is doing, photos from the camera to possibly catch the would-be thief, and other, more detailed notifications that Find My Device doesn’t offer.
 If your device is rooted, there are even more features available to prevent someone from resetting or turning off your device until you can recover it.

-If you own a Samsung device — such as the Galaxy S6 — there’s also the reactivation lock feature, which allows you to render a stolen or lost device unusable unless someone enters your Samsung account details.
-The reactivation lock even rules out factory resets, which Android Device Manager and other services cannot as easily prevent.

-Another option for certain Samsung smartphones is the Find My Mobile service.
+Another option for select Samsung smartphones is the Find My Mobile service.
 It can be used to locate a missing phone, lock it down, or wipe it completely.
-You’ll need a Samsung account, and the Remote Controls options enabled on your phone.
+You’ll need a Samsung account, though, and the Remote Controls options enabled on your phone.
 To check and see if Find My Mobile is available for your smartphone, go to Settings > Security.
 If you see Find My Mobile in the menu, you can use the service; enable the Remote Controls options via Settings > Security > Find My Mobile > Remote controls.

-Note: Update: We included Google’s new Find My Device service and a word on Factory Reset Protection.
-By Carlos Vega.